conda-forge/conda-forge.github.io/src/orga/governance.rst

   dev meetings and voting on polls) in the past six months will be asked if they want to become emeritus-core developers.
 Any core member can also request to become emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
-  Emeritus core members can still vote and be back to active core anytime, the only difference is that emeritus-core will not count as the total core members when computing the necessary votes a poll needs to pass.
+  Emeritus core members can still vote and move back to active core anytime.
+Emeritus votes can be used to count towards quorum but the quorum level is computed from the size of the active core group.
 The ``core.csv`` list should be updated when change in the status of a member occurs.

 Sub-Teams
 ---------